-In her long history, Bertram 31 has fascinated thousands of boaters.
-Almost 2,000 boats are estimated to be in circulation around the world, one hundred of which in Italy.
-In addition to the 31, you can easily come across in other models such as the Bertram 28, 37 and 43.
-However, only the 31 was designed by Raymond Hunt, one of the greatest naval architects of all time.
+In its long history this Bertram has fascinated thousands of boaters.
+There are an estimated nearly 2,000 boats in circulation worldwide, about a hundred of which are in Italy alone.
+In addition to this Bertram motor boat, going around the peninsula it is also easy to come across other models, such as the Bertram 28, 37 and 43.
+Of these, however, only 31 came from an original design by Raymond Hunt, one of the greatest naval architects ever.